OleSeifert/Auto-Conformance-Checking/README.md

 ## Starting the Frontend

-To start the frontend server, you have to checkout the `frontend` branch.
+To start the frontend server, you have to checkout the `frontend-integration` branch.
-The detailled startup is written in [this readme file](./frontend/README.md).
+The detailed startup is written in [this readme file](./frontend/README.md).

 ## Contribution Workflow